sanjeevkumar761/autonomier/README.md

 # autonomier
 This is the repository for autonomier framework.
-The current release of autonomier automates the deployment of Apollo autonomous vehicle platform for software simulation (olny for software based silmulation, not to be used in real vehicles) on Azure.
+The current release of autonomier automates the deployment of Apollo autonomous vehicle platform for software simulation (only for software based silmulation, not to be used in real vehicles) on Azure.

 *You agree to the dislaimer mentioned at the bottom of this page, when you proceed further with the details and steps given below.*